 Dr Theo Gilbert SFHEA, is an Associate Professor, Learning and Teaching who has taught at the University of Hertfordshire since 2000.

-He works for the School of Humanities as its Academic Skills Tutor and also for the Learning and Teaching Innovation Centre (LTIC).
+He works for the Learning and Teaching Innovation Centre (LTIC) and from 1st October, 2020, the Business School.
 He has an MA in Ethnography and Politics of the Middle East, from the School of African and Oriental Studies, London University (1994).
-He has a PhD (2015) on the psycho biological nature of compassion and how particular strategies for this can easily, and at no financial cost, be applied in HE teaching and learning anywhere.
+He has a PhD (2015) on the psycho biological nature of compassion and how relevant - in HE teaching, learning and assessment design – this new understanding of compassion is, to student mental wellbeing, and more particularly, the BAME awarding gap.
+This has remained his area of interest and applied research.

-In relation to the dismantling the BAME awarding gap and to student mental health and wellbeing, the influence of this work for staff and students in 16 universities (now staff individuals or staff teams from 54 universities) was the reason given by the Times Higher Education for their award for Most Innovative Teacher 2018, presented by the National Union of Students, and judged by Advance HE.
-In this regard, he has delivered keynotes and workshops at Learning and Teaching Conferences at Universities (UK and abroad), and has twice been invited to keynote on his work at the Annual Symposium of National Teaching Fellows.
+In relation, he won the Advance HE/ Times Higher Education award for Most Innovative Teacher 2018, delivers he has delivered keynotes and workshops at Learning and Teaching Conferences at Universities (UK and abroad), and has twice been invited to keynote on his work at the Annual Symposium of National Teaching Fellows.
 His work is now used in other arenas as diverse as the school environment and, for example, for preparing national committees of experts, commissioned by UK's National Crime Agency, to establish national policing guidelines.